wmhass/My360VRPlayer/README.md

 * `AlbumItemsPresenter` - `Conforms to AlbumItemsUserInterfaceEventHandler`.
 Respond to events and drives a `AlbumItemsUserInterfaceProtocol`.
 Holds a `AlbumViewModel` view model and asks a view to display the album information and items.

+* UI
-* `AlbumItemCollectionViewCell` - Subclass of `UICollectionViewCell` built to display an album item, such a video or photo.
+	- `AlbumItemCollectionViewCell` - Subclass of `UICollectionViewCell` built to display an album item, such as a video or photo.
 It contains a thumbnail of the item, an icon indicating if it is a Favorite item or not, and if it is a video it shows its duration.

-* `AlbumItemsViewController` - Subclass of `UIViewController` and conforms to `AlbumItemsUserInterfaceProtocol`.
+	- `AlbumItemsViewController` - Subclass of `UIViewController` and conforms to `AlbumItemsUserInterfaceProtocol`.
 Shows the title of the album and a list with the album items in a collection view.

 #### Photo Virtual Reality Viewer

+* UI
-* `Photo360VRViewController.m` - Shows a photo in 360 degrees either Panorama and Spherical.
+	- `Photo360VRViewController.m` - Shows a photo in 360 degrees either Panorama and Spherical.
 Also provides a Virtual Reality mode that can be used to view the photo in Virtual Reality glasses such as Google Cardboard.
 Written in `Objective C` because of compatibilities with `GVR` SDK.

 #### Video Virtual Reality Viewer

+* UI
-* `Video360VRViewController.m` - Shows a video in 360 degrees either Panorama and Spherical.
+	- `Video360VRViewController.m` - Shows a video in 360 degrees either Panorama and Spherical.
 Also provides a Virtual Reality mode that can be used to view the video in Virtual Reality glasses such as Google Cardboard.
 Written in `Objective C` because of compatibilities with `GVR` SDK.

 #### `Bridging-Header.h`